 HTC currently offers two tracks of study within the PhD program: History and Theory of Architecture and History and Theory of Art.
 Degree requirements and admissions procedures for both tracks are the same.

 The program in History, Theory and Criticism (HTC) draws upon the unique range of disciplines and professions within the Department of Architecture.
-The program emphasizes the study of Western (nineteenth and twentieth centuries) and Islamic art, architecture and urbanism, and methodological issues that inform or link historical and practical work.
+The program emphasizes the study of art, architecture, and urbanism, past and present, produced in a broad range of geographic areas, as well as methodological issues that inform or link the history of ideas and practices.
 HTC was founded in 1975 as one of the first PhD programs in a school of architecture.
 Its mission is to promote critical and theoretical reflection within the disciplines of architectural and art history.
 HTC differs from other programs in that it has art historians on its permanent faculty.
 Visiting scholars are annually invited to teach, supplementing the core faculty.

 Continuous registration is required until completion of the dissertation.
 Generally all subject work is completed by the end of the second year of residency and all other requirements, except for the dissertation, are completed by the end of the third year.
 The final two years are devoted to dissertation research and writing culminating in a defense at the conclusion of the fifth year.

 Islamic Architecture and Urbanism

 Within the History and Theory of Architecture PhD track, there is a concentration in Islamic Architecture.
 The History, Theory and Criticism Section at MIT is one of the foremost Ph.D. programs in architectural history and theory in the US.
 Its mission is to encourage advanced historical research and to promote critical and theoretical reflection within the disciplines of architectural and art history.
 The concentration on Islamic architecture and urbanism is an integral part of the HTC section.
 Usually, one student a year is admitted to work on an Islamic subject and is funded through the Aga Khan Program endowment.